 - Complaints shall state, as fully as possible, the facts and circumstances surrounding the alleged discrimination: How, when, where and why you believe you were discriminated against.
 Include the location, names and contact information of any witnesses.

-- All complaints must be signed by the complainant or his/her representative.
+All complaints must be signed by the complainant or their representative.

 LightHouse for the Blind and Visually Impaired